Weather

 What to Do

 This is the time of year that you'll benefit from sunny weather and optimal conditions for trekking, biking, camping, rafting, and wildlife viewing in Patagonia—all great for day-trips.
-For a multi-day excursion, Los Glaciares National Park encompasses thousands of miles of wilderness and a number of guided trekking opportunities.
-One route that is getting attention with hardcore adventurers is the four-day Huemul Circuit that includes camping every night.
+For a multiday excursion, Los Glaciares National Park encompasses thousands of miles of wilderness and a number of guided trekking opportunities.
+One route gaining attention among hardcore adventurers is the 4-day Huemul Circuit, which includes camping every night.

 If you don't mind the city heat, visitors in Buenos Aires benefit from the relative peace and quiet in February.
 During the hottest part of the day, head for El Zanjón de Granados, a museum in the passageways underneath the San Miguel neighborhood.
-And once the sun goes down, temperatures cool off letting you enjoy an al fresco dinner or bike ride around the city.
-You can also hunt one of the city's infamous speakeasies.
-These secretive bars are hard to find, but with a little research and chit-chat with the locals you'll be sipping a libation inside, say an unmarked flower shop, in no time.
+And once the sun goes down, temperatures cool off, letting you enjoy an al fresco dinner or bike ride around the city.
+You can also hunt one of the city's famous speakeasies.
+These secretive bars are hard to find, but with a little research and chitchat with the locals, you'll be sipping a libation inside, say, an unmarked flower shop, in no time.

 Events in February

-Carnival in Gualeguaychú.
-Each January and February, the town of Gualeguaychu becomes the site of the longest-awaited carnival in the country, famous for its dancers, costumes, and floats.
-Rivaling Rio's carnival, this celebration takes place over nine Saturdays between the two first months of the year, so you'll have plenty of chances to take part.
-The celebration is also rowdy in Corrientes, as well as Montevideo, the capital of Uruguay.
+Carnaval, Gualeguaychú.
+Each January and February, the town of Gualeguaychu hosts the most anticipated carnival in the country, famous for its dancers, costumes, and floats.
+Rivaling Rio's carnival, this celebration takes place over nine Saturdays between the first two months of the year, so you'll have plenty of chances to take part.
+The celebration is also rowdy in Corrientes and in Montevideo, the capital of Uruguay.

-Apples National Festival.
-Every year, the residents of Río Negro Valley (having General Roca as a venue) get in the spirit to honor one of the most perfect fruits created by nature: the apple.
+Apples National Festival, General Roca.
+Every year, the residents of Río Negro Valley (with General Roca as the venue) get into the spirit to honor one of nature's most perfect fruits: the apple.

-Festival Nacional del Lúpulo.
+Festival Nacional del Lúpulo, El Bolsón.
 Beer swillers will love El Bolsón's hop festival, which honors the key ingredient for its artisanal craft beers.
-Expect musical performances, activities, food and, of course, plenty of beer tasting.
+Expect musical performances, activities, food, and, of course, plenty of beer tasting.

-Best of Argentina.
+Best of Argentina - 14 Days.
 This adventurous two-week trip combines the best destinations Argentina has to offer with a range of outdoor activities and wildlife.
-On the itinerary are two cities (Buenos Aires and Ushuaia), a beautiful peninsula, and two national parks known for glaciers and hiking trails.
-There's also whale watching, snorkeling with sea lions, and a visit to South America's largest Magellanic Penguin colony for the ultimate photo ops.
+The itinerary includes two cities (Buenos Aires and Ushuaia), a beautiful peninsula, and two national parks known for their glaciers and hiking trails.
+There's also whale watching, snorkeling with sea lions, and a visit to South America's largest Magellanic penguin colony for the ultimate photo ops.

-Los Glaciares & Torres del Paine.
-This active trip highlights two UNESCO-listed parks in South America with some of the most magnificent scenery in the world.
-Start off in Argentine Patagonia for several days in Los Glaciares National Park—home to a whopping 13 major glaciers and the iconic Mt.
-Fitz Roy.
-Next is Torres del Paine National Park in Chilean Patagonia for snow-capped peaks, thundering waterfalls, and turquoise lakes.
+Los Glaciares & Torres del Paine - 8 Days.
+This active trip highlights two UNESCO-listed parks in South America: Los Glaciares National Park—home to a whopping 13 major glaciers and the iconic Mount Fitz Roy and Torres del Paine National Park in Chilean Patagonia, where you'll find snowcapped peaks, thundering waterfalls, and turquoise lakes.
 Kick off the adventure in Buenos Aires for a taste of big-city culture.

 More Helpful Information